angelzourong/Hello-World/README.md

 Even more awesome Angel<sup> hehexd it's on top </sup>

-:thinking: why can i not do color fonts in here. that makes me sad. :-1:
+<h1>:thinking: why can i not do color fonts in here. that makes me sad. :-1:</h1>

 >this is a thought